noelvissers/esp32-smart-clock/README.md

    - **Date format**: Choose between Day-Month format or Month-Day format.
    - **Temperature unit**: Choose between °F or °C.
    - **City/Country**: Get accurate weather information from your specified location.
 Check the available locations and valid format [here](https://openweathermap.org/).
-- The clock automatically changes to DST when this is applicable for your location (automatically detected).
 - The RTC is synced with the web.
 This means if for some reason the RTC gets out of sync, the right time is set based on your [IP/location](http://worldtimeapi.org/api/ip).

 ## Software